MJ7898/E-Portfolio-SonarQube/README.md

 # 1. Login to sonarcloud.io with github account
-Here you can find sonarcloud. https://sonarcloud.io/ To use sonarcloud, you can use  your github account to link it with sonarcloud.
+Here you can find sonarcloud. https://sonarcloud.io/ To use sonarcloud, you can take your github account to link it with sonarcloud.
-So link it.

 ![Login](Images/login.jpeg)